CodeVisionEvgen/ui-avatars-api/README.md

     Returns: A promise that resolves to an object containing:
         url: The URL used to request the avatar image.
         image: The image data as a Buffer.

+downloadAvatarByUrl(url: string): Promise<{ url: string; image: Buffer }>

+Downloads the avatar image and returns the URL and image buffer.

+    url: string;
+    Returns: A promise that resolves to an object containing:
+        url: The URL used to request the avatar image.
+        image: The image data as a Buffer.
 ```

 ### Configuration Options